One of the best ways to see and experience downtown Tampa is to explore the Riverwalk, a 2.6-mile waterfront pedestrian walkway.

 High on my Tampa Riverwalk to-do list was a visit to the Tampa Museum of Art.
 Founded in 1920, this impressive and recently renovated museum features contemporary art and Greek and Roman antiquities.

 The building's form and aesthetics are fascinating.
-It was designed by California architect Stanley Saitowitz to appear as though a giant metal box is floating atop a glass base.
+California architect Stanley Saitowitz designed it to appear as though a giant metal box is floating atop a glass base.

 And according to the museum website, a "14,000 square-foot LED installation of Leo Villareal's Sky (Tampa) illuminating the south facade" turns the building itself into a work of art (though I wasn't there at night to see it).